Tip: Use Ice To Water Plants

 Fill empty plastic water bottles then freeze with the tops off.
 Once frozen, place upside down in your plant.
 The frozen water bottle will automatically water your plant for you as the ice melts.
 This helps keep your plants watered, even if you are under a water restriction.

-By learninglinx from Gainesville, FL
+By Kim from Gainesville, FL

 I have a gazillion houseplants, most of which have been started from cuttings.
 Watering hanging plants can be hard, especially when they get a bit rootbound.
 To make this easier, I freeze empty water bottles and yogurt cups of water and when frozen put them into the plants.
 As the water melts, it is absorbed into the soil slowly, rather than just running down the sides and out the bottom.
-This saves water, frustration and also, since a full freezer is more energy-efficient, it saves electricity.
-Sometimes I mix soluble fertilizer/food into the bottles and feed the plants this way, too.
-None of the fertilizer is poured out into the saucer, either.

 Great Idea!
 (09/18/2008)